cpske/ISP/refactoring/index.md

 [How do you define "good code"](https://developerzen.com/how-do-you-define-good-code-c8a383c207a4) article.

-Readable - In *Code Complete*, this is emphasized throughout the book.
+Readable - In *Code Complete*, **code readability** is emphasized throughout the book.
 Reabability improves each of these aspects of a program:

 - Ease of comprehension
 - Reviewability